redoxRux/redoxRux.github.io/_posts/2025-09-28-how-i-built-this-jekyll-site.markdown

 Replaced the default footer with icon-only links:

 - Email, GitHub, X/Twitter, RSS
-- SVG icons for consistency
+- SVG icons for consistency (18px sizing)
 - Horizontal alignment with flexbox
 - Removed redundant text since RSS is in footer